daniel-gonzalez-cedre/2024_fall_principles-of-computing/projects/breakout/readme.md

 + `move()` method
   - moves the paddle one unit in the direction (either left or right) the player selects
 + `respawn()` method
-  - spawns the paddle at the bottom of the screen, vertically centered
+  - spawns the paddle at the bottom of the screen, horizontally centered

 ## Brick
 + `location` attribute